software-developer-org/bootcamp/challenge_010-git_and_github/010-git_and_github.md

 Now you need to learn git - or prove you can use it :).

 - create a [new issue](https://github.com/software-developer-org/sandbox/issues) in the sandbox repo.
 Enter the following:
-  - Title: git started: new feature
+  - Title: challenge010: new feature
   - Comment: my first feature
   - Assignees: click on 'assign yourself'
 - **remember your issue number**!
 All commits you will do in the sandbox should start like '#MyIssueNumber added new file'